Korepi/korepi-docs/src/en/start/download.md

 Welcome to our community!
 To pass the bot check and receive the `Newcomer` role, follow these steps.

-### Step 1: Join our server and obtain the `Newcomer` and `Fans` roles
+### Step 1: Join our server and obtain the `Newcomer` role

-If you haven't joined the server yet, please read the verification post, which describes how to join the server and obtain the `Newcomer` and `Fans` roles.
+If you haven't joined the server yet, please read the verification post, which describes how to join the server and obtain the `Newcomer`.

-### Step 2: Go to the channel `★⋅korepi-version-roles⋅★`
+### Step 2: Go to the channel `★⋅korepi-download⋅★`

-Locate the channel `★⋅korepi-version-roles⋅★` and choose either the F or V version role.
-We recommend selecting the F role.
+Locate the channel `★⋅korepi-download⋅★` and follow the link to download the injector.

-### Step 3: Download the necessary resources

-Once you've done that, you will gain access to the corresponding download channel: `★⋅f-download⋅★` or `★⋅v-download⋅★`.

-### Step 4: Ready!
+### Step 3: Ready!

-In the channel, you will find a link to the current version and the password for the archive.
-Good luck!
+Place the .rar in a folder and add it to [exclusions](../guide/virus.md), after that extract it and follow this [guide](../guide/getkey.md)